 - Borrowing capacity could be reduced for future purchases.

 - Have a frank discussion and have an agreement in place before purchasing with a mate.

-Everyone’s situation will be different & if you would like to discuss further please feel free to get in touch for a no obligations call.
+By speaking with a mortgage broker, you can ensure that you have a clear understanding of the mortgage options available to you and make an informed decision.
+Everyone’s situation will be different & if you would like to discuss this further please feel free to get in touch with an Inovayt mortgage broker for a no obligations chat.